 We understand the health care system and deliver the MMH message and solutions to stakeholders and thought leaders to drive policy change.
 We engage advocates to drive change in their communities and states.

 For more information about maternal mental health disorders, click HERE.

 2020 Mom has issued a national call to action that sets forth an aggressive new path for solving what some have called one of the biggest public health concerns of our time: the silent maternal mental health crisis impacting up to 20% of expecting and new moms.
 We serve as a catalyst for policy and systems change by building nationwide partnerships with dedicated stakeholders, pursuing advocacy opportunities, providing training and tools, and promoting recommendations for hospitals, insurers and providers.

 Though 2020 Mom is a young nonprofit organization, we have become well known for our work convening, collaborating and inspiring change in the maternal mental health field.
 Recognizing doctors alone can't fix the maternal mental health problem, 2020 Mom looks at the common denominators in a woman's life during this time: 99% of women deliver at hospitals and 83% (as of March 2014) have health insurance, and has identified the best practices in our framework for change, called the 2020 Mom Project.
 Recognizing the shortage of trained providers and training programs, we launched a web-based training program in MMH, with a sister non-profit, Postpartum Support International, in 2013.

-Check out our 2016 annual report for our latest outcomes and our plans for next year.
+Check out our 2018 Impact Report infographic for our latest outcomes and our plans for next year.

 View our 2015 annual report infographic.